How FAANG Engineers Think: The Four Step Model

 Before solving your next 10 practice problems, spend the first 2 minutes on each one only reading the constraints and listing the observable features you notice.
 Don't think about implementation yet.
 That reading step is identification training.

-For a broader look at how identification training works across all major patterns, see the full guide to building DSA intuition.
+For a broader look at how this approach works across all major patterns, see the full guide to building DSA intuition.

-• Identifying patterns by problem title or category: If the problem says "subarray," you reach for sliding window.
-But "subarray" appears in prefix sum problems, two-pointer problems, and DP problems too.
+• Matching by title: If the problem says "subarray," you reach for sliding window.
+But "subarray" appears in prefix sum problems, two pointer problems, and DP problems too.
 Titles are noise.
 Observable features in the constraints, the objective, and the input shape are the signal.

-• Designing from recalled templates instead of invariants: You remember that maximum overlap uses a sweep line, so you write the sweep line code from memory.
+• Templates over invariants: You remember that maximum overlap uses a sweep line, so you write the sweep line code from memory.
 That works for this exact problem.
 It fails the moment the interviewer adds a constraint (say, meetings with different priorities) because the template doesn't adapt, but the invariant does.
 Knowing why the sweep works lets you modify it.

 • Skipping mental verification: You're confident in your method, so you start coding immediately.
 But coding under time pressure introduces bugs that a 2-minute trace would have caught.
 Tracing a small input through your logic before typing is the cheapest debugging tool available, and it's the one FAANG interviewers explicitly look for.

-• Treating all practice as interchangeable: Solving 5 sliding window problems in a row builds implementation fluency.
-It doesn't build identification ability.
-Mixing sliding window, two-pointer, and prefix sum problems in a single session, then deciding which pattern applies to each, builds the decision-making layer that interviews actually test.
+• Interchangeable practice: Solving 5 sliding window problems in a row builds implementation fluency.
+It doesn't build the ability to spot which pattern a new problem needs.
+Mixing sliding window, two pointer, and prefix sum problems in a single session, then deciding which pattern applies to each, builds the decision making layer that interviews actually test.

-The four-step model maps directly to how Codeintuition's learning path works.
-Every pattern module teaches the identification triggers before any problem practice begins.
+The four step model maps directly to how Codeintuition's learning path works.
+Every pattern module teaches the pattern triggers before any problem practice begins.
 The platform was built around the observation that FAANG engineers think this way, and most preparation doesn't train it.

-The free Arrays and Singly Linked List courses cover 15 patterns, including maximum overlap, each with identification triggers taught before a single problem appears.
+The free Arrays and Singly Linked List courses include the maximum overlap pattern from this article, with pattern recognition taught before a single problem appears.
 That's enough to test whether training the recognition layer changes how you read an unfamiliar problem.

 Six months from now, an unfamiliar medium lands on your screen.
 You don't recognise the problem.
 But you notice three observable features in the constraints, and you've trained the triggers for the pattern they point to.
 You decompose, identify, design from the invariant, trace a small input, and start coding with 30 minutes on the clock.
 That's what this process produces when it's trained deliberately.